decentraminds/cred/README.md

-# Ocean Collective Cred Scoring
+# Cred Scoring

-Tooling to compute Cred scores for the Ocean Collective using the [Sourcecred](https://sourcecred.io/) social algorithm.
+Tooling to compute Cred scores to incentivize contributions within the Org DAO using the [Sourcecred](https://sourcecred.io/) social algorithm.

 ## Requirements